jlhapp/Basic_Mapping/README.md

 #Rasters
 *WHAT ARE RASTERS?*

 In short, rasters are cells that have values and are arranged into rows and columns.
+Examples of rasters include

 ![intro to rasters](https://cloud.githubusercontent.com/assets/20543318/18321112/a852883e-74fa-11e6-9177-358f5e1ec00d.jpg)

 *IMPORT A RASTER*

 Use either the raster library or the sp package to import raster data.

 1. RASTER LIBRARY